Sample Use Cases: Rules with Authorization

 With rules, you can modify or complement the outcome of the decision made by the pre-configured authorization policy to handle more complicated cases than is possible with role-based access control (RBAC) alone.
 Based on the order in which they run, rules can change the outcome of the authorization decision prior to the permissions being added to the OpenID ConnectAccess Token.
 They can also allow you to customize the content of your tokens.

 Allow access only on weekdays for a specific application

 Let's say you have an application that you want to make sure is only accessible during weekdays.
 To do this, you would create the following rule:

-If it is weekend, a user will be denied access to the specified application even if they successfully authenticate and have the appropriate privileges.
+If a user attempts to access the application during the weekend, access will be denied, even if they authenticate and have the appropriate privileges.

 Allow access only to users who are inside the corporate network